mdelhoneux/emnlp2021/src/pages/call-for-papers/camera-ready/index.md

 ### Where do supplemental materials go?

-Supplemental material contains material such as data, software, all other material and is uploaded separately as zip files.
+Supplemental material contains software and data uploaded separately as zip files.
 The maximum size of a zip file is **20MB**.

 ### Do I need to submit latex source files?